pgRouting/pgrouting/doc/ksp/pgr_KSP.rst

 Also get the paths in the heap.

 .. literalinclude:: doc-ksp.queries
-    :start-after: --q2
+    :start-after: --q6
-    :end-before: --q3
+    :end-before: --q7

-:Example: Get 2 paths using combinations table on an undirecte graph
+:Example: Get 2 paths using combinations table on an undirected graph

 Also get the paths in the heap.